 The joint that connects your skull to your jaw bone is considered one of the most complex in the human body.
 It is capable of moving forwards, backwards, and side to side.
 While you may not think much about this area of your face in your day-to-day life while chewing, talking, or yawning, a change in your temporomandibular joint can cause severe pain and discomfort for those who have to deal with it.
 In fact, TMD can be the result of certain unwelcome conditions and is associated with numerous symptoms.
+It affects between 5% and 12% of the population.
 But just what is TMD?
 Let’s take a closer look at the causes, symptoms, and treatment for this disorder.

 What is TMD?